ivan-tkatchev/tab/docs/README.html.md

 avg
 : Accepts a numeric value, returns a floating-point number.
 When combined together, the arithmetic mean of the numbers will be computed.

+iarray
+: Like [[array]] except all elements are printed on one line.

 map, \{ \}
 : Maps are implicit aggregators.
 When a value of a map is another map, those maps will merge when aggregated under one key.
 (See below for an example.)